 Detailed cash inflow and outflow forecasting can work as a management information report.
 It can give appropriate time for managing the cash in the coming future and help decide levels of cash.
 This is an effective cash flow management tool and is practiced at big corporate houses.

-Things that may be missed and require special attention are sensitivity analysis of debtors’ obligations, consideration of rebates, discounts, etc. Keeping a regular check on the availability of funds from external sources is necessary because such funds available today may not be available in the future.
+Things that may be missed and require special attention are sensitivity analysis of debtors’ obligations, consideration of rebates, discounts, etc. Keeping a regular check on the availability of funds from external sources is necessary because such funds that are available today may not be available in the future.
 Bad debts are normally provisioned at the end of the year, but forecasting is done weekly, fortnightly, or monthly.
 This should also be a point of consideration at the time of forecasting.

 Minimize Cash Flow Risk by Availing Insurance